wuletawwonte/wuletawwonte/README.md

 <h2>👋 About Me</h2>

-- I’m interested in developing software applications to solve real-world problems
+- I'm interested in developing software applications to solve real-world problems
+- Because I studied at Mircroverse for about a year I am easily able to collaborate with other developers from around the world and work on projects together remotely.
-- I’m constantly learning and improving on new software tools & technologies
+- I'm constantly learning and improving on new software tools & technologies
 - A graduate of Computer Science from Addis Ababa University, Ethiopia.
 - My hobbies are playing musical instruments specially guitar and listening to soul-touching songs
 - How to reach me: [LinkedIn](https://www.linkedin.com/in/wuletaw-wonte/)